RedisLabs/redislabs-docs/content/rs/security/tls/_index.md

 "/rs/security/tls-ssl/",
 "/rs/security/tls-ssl.md"]
 ---
-Transport Layer Security (TLS), a successor to SSL, ensures the privacy of data sent between applications and their Redis databases.
+[Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security), a successor to SSL, ensures the privacy of data sent between applications and Redis databases.
 TLS also secures connections between Redis Enterprise Software nodes.

-You can use TLS authentication for one or more of the following types of communication:
+You can [use TLS authentication]({{<relref "/rs/security/tls/enable-tls">}}) for the following types of communication:

 - Communication from clients (applications) to your database
 - Communication from your database to other clusters for replication using [Replica Of]({{<relref "/rs/databases/replica-of">}})